JasselD/JasselNotes/COMP607/Redundant Sites.md

 - Warm site:
 	- A middle ground between hot and cold sites.
 It has <mark style="background: #ABF7F7A6;">pre-installed hardware and network connections</mark> but might <mark style="background: #ABF7F7A6;">need updates or additional equipment</mark> to become fully operational
 	- Pros: Faster recovery than cold site and cheaper than hot site
-	- Cons: Still involves some downtime
+	- Cons: Still involves some downtime, <mark style="background: #ABF7F7A6;">does not have internet or network infrastructure</mark>